Juhyung8371/2D-Sandbox-Game/README.md

 The magic happens when we apply the idea of climate components to this seemingly meaningless cloud of noises.
 For example, I can make noises for elevation and moisture, and use them to determine the climate (see the mositure vs elevation graph above on the right).
 For example, if elevation is very low, then it will be lake, since water gathers in the low elevated area geographically.
 And if elevation is normal but moisture is high, then the climate will be rainforest.
 Check the example map below:

 <img src='https://raw.githubusercontent.com/Juhyung8371/2D-Sandbox-Game/main/readme_images/map.png' height="200">

+### Graphical User Interface

+## Discussion

+I successfully created a 2D sandbox game engine with desired features like map, entities, artificial intelligence, graphical user interface, etc.

+Using various OOP techniques, I made this project modular, scalable, and easy to maintain.
+For instance, if I want to add a new entity, a zombie for instance, I can simply extend the HostileEntity class add some pre-built AIs like chase and attack.